Evolution vs. modern culture

 Questions?
 Let's talk!

 The principles are universal, but everyone is unique.
-We all come with different strengths and challenges.
-I can help you find and implement the strategies that will give you the most leverage on your healing journey.
+What changes are you interested in making?
+I can help you uncover your motivation, discover your strengths, and find and implement the strategies that will give you the most leverage on your healing journey.

 1. Thomas, D.E.
 (2012, April 1).
 A study on the mineral depletion of the foods available to us as a nation over the period 1940 to 1999.
 Nutritional Health, 17(2), 85-115, https://doi.org/10.1177%2F026010600301700201 Accessed April 2021.